 On August 30th 1971 at 12 noon, WFDU-FM began broadcasting to the New York metro area and has maintained its eclectic, non-commercial approach to music programming not heard up the radio dial.
 Today, WFDU offers varied music shows on the air at 89.1Mhz Tuesday-Friday from 1:15am until 3:45pm, then Saturday from 1:15am straight through until 3:45pm Monday and 24/7 on the web at wfdu.fm, iHeartRadio, itunes Radio, and on iphone and Android apps.

-Compiled by Judy DeAngelis with input from Vic Wheatman, Andrea Spinelli, Frank Murphy, Malcolm Stevenson & Duff Sheffield
+Compiled by Judy DeAngelis with input from Vic Wheatman, Andrea Spinelli, Frank Murphy, Stu Cooper, Malcolm Stevenson & Duff Sheffield.

-According to the campus newspaper “Monitor,” FDU’s interest in an educational FM radio channel goes back as far as 1964, when the University contracted for an engineering survey.
-The report concluded there were no educational FM channels available in the area that would meet FCC qualifications.
+According to the WFDU radio project newsletter “Monitor,” the earlier FDU engineering report concluded there were no educational FM channels available in the area that would meet FCC qualifications.
 It discussed an unused channel (206), 89.1 on the FM, dial the frequency reserved for use by the United Nations.
 A preliminary application was made after discussion with UN representatives.
-However, New York University had a previous agreement with the U.N. for use of the channel.
+However, New York University also had been working on an agreement with the U.N. for use of the channel.
 The FCC ruled that the U.N. could not “surrender it’s license to the channel without accepted, competitive applications.”

 In June 1966 FDU filed an application for channel 206 in competition with the application from NYU.
 FDU maintained its proposed operation (to be centered in Teaneck, NJ) would provide “the only wide coverage FM sound serving Bergen County and surrounding areas exclusively.”
 It noted that it would focus upon the underserved needs of Northeastern New Jersey, rather than “on the needs and interests of listeners who have a multitude of other available signals from area stations.”